fs-mschmidty/mpsgSE/docs/species_evaluation_automation_process.md

 ### Get Occurrence Data

+As state in the 2012 Planning Rule species must be known to occur in the planning area.
+To determine if species are known to occur, open source occurrence databases are quiried for species occurrences within the planning unit.
+While occurrence provide the first line of evidence for known to occur we also rely on people who work on the planning unit for additional information.
 <!-- Matt I think it would be best if you wrote this section. -->
 <!-- For now these lists are just the lists have occurrence numbers and not the actual spatial data! (see section below "Load Occurrence Spatial Data") -->